vavanv/job-tracker/README.md

 - Set date ranges to filter by application date
 - Use "Clear Filters" to reset all filters

-### Editing Applications
+### Managing Applications
-1. Click the "Edit" button on any application card
+1. **Editing**: Click the three-dot menu on any application card and select "Edit"
+2. **Duplicating**: Use the "Duplicate" option from the context menu to create a copy
+3. **Deleting**: Select "Delete" from the context menu to remove an application
-2. Modify the information as needed
-3. Click "Update" to save changes
+4. Modify information as needed and click "Update" to save changes

 ## Project Structure